 Note: If you’re like most people, you record and mix tracks on your computer.
 Even if you use analog facilities, it is entirely possible to create high-quality digital files.
-If you are mixing down using software such as Pro Tools, Logic, Cubase, etc., please burn your final mix files to a data disc (DVD/CD-ROM), NOT an Audio CD.
+If you are mixing down using software such as Pro Tools, Logic, Cubase, etc., please save your final mix as data NOT as an Audio CD.
 On a data disc, you can save files at a higher resolution than on an Audio CD’s standard 16 bit.

 We can and will master from an Audio CD, but it is not ideal.